 Inspired by a friend to give acupuncture a try, Anita booked a consultation with IMI Traditional Chinese Medicine Practitioner Dr Michelle Law.

 During the initial consultation, Anita felt heard for the first time.
 Dr Law took the time to understand the different factors affecting Anita’s wellbeing, which allowed her the space to divulge she had been feeling increasingly angry and resentful.
 Despite trying different techniques to relax, Anita was finding it hard to quiet her mind.
 She was easily agitated and frustrated, which was affecting her relationships with family and colleagues.

 “In TCM theory, when the liver and gallbladder are imbalanced, the energy (Qi) does not smoothly flow through the whole body system.
-While a person may experience accompanying symptoms like head, neck or shoulder pain, insomnia, digestive challenges and more, the stand-out symptom is usually stress and emotional disturbance.
+While a person may experience accompanying symptoms like head, neck or shoulder pain, sleeplessness, digestive challenges and more, the stand-out symptom is usually stress and emotional disturbance.
 The liver is linked to emotions like stress, anger, resentment and frustration,” Dr Law explains.

-After a series of questions to determine a history of accidents or trauma to the spine, Victor also assessed Anita’s ribs and soft tissues around the liver, and nerves connected to the liver.
+After a series of questions to determine a history of accidents or trauma to the spine, our osteopath also assessed Anita’s ribs and soft tissues around the liver, and nerves connected to the liver.
 In three sessions, he used manipulation and mobilisation techniques to release the blood flow to her liver.

 Combining TCM and osteopathy treatment, Anita quickly experienced the breakthrough she longed for.
 She now sleeps more and stresses less.

 How osteopathy and TCM work together to heal aches and pains